Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Type:** Free
 **Mins:** Physique 1

 Don or remove armor with supernatural speed.
-The Armor may be donned so long as it is within sight or in Elsewhere.
+The Armor may be instantly donned so long as it is within sight, or has been banished to Elsewhere.

 ### Toxin Acclimation